carneades/carneades-3/doc/manual/schemes.md

 ## Argument from Position to Know

-*Include both Doug's version and Liverpool's "argument from credible source".*
+(*Note: Include both Doug's version and Liverpool's "argument from credible source".*)

 ## Argument from Witness Testimony
 ## Argument from Expert Opinion